Moss stitch baby blanket crochet pattern

 Gauge

-Checking gauge ensures your blanket turns out the right size and uses the expected amount of yarn.
+Checking gauge helps ensure your moss stitch baby blanket turns out the intended size and uses the expected amount of yarn.

 Crochet abbreviations